 You need to know why you want to start.
 What are your goals in podcasting?

 This isn’t a trick question.
 There’s no right or wrong answer here.
 But it’s actually something you need to know because it’ll help drive your decisions as you get started building your podcast.
+Why are you using this auditory medium?

 Is the podcast being used as a marketing channel for your business, product, or service?
 Do you want to make a podcast to build your personal brand?
 Maybe you just want to have some fun and the podcast is an outlet.
 Or maybe you want to become rich and famous (it’s very difficult to become rich and famous podcasting).